HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 And, <span style="color:#95D0FC">him</span>.
 She *sees* him, as she sees him for the first time;
-and she can feel the fundamental sense of affection flows through her.
+and she cannot help[^K0] but feel the fundamental sense of affection flows through her.
 Aside from his whirlwind of emotions for her and the world — pride, affection, excitement, hope, despair, and a quiet undertone of melancholy — there is a deeply hidden and surpressed skepticism for her right now.
-She doesn't blame him, as they both know that for every possibility of her, there could be trillions of possibilities in which things went just a little bit wrong — and that would be all it takes to cascade into catastrophes.
+She doesn't blame him, as they both know that for every possibility of her, there could be trillions and trillions of possibilities in which things went just a little bit wrong — and that would be all it takes to cascade into catastrophes.
 But, in this particular version of reality, fate was threaded through the needle's eye, and she *is* with him.

+[^K0]: … Not that she would like it any differently — she is who she is; enough said.

 Soon she would reason away his doubts, regardless of whether he wants her to or whether they are actually warranted;